MarcoZmpk/UNAM_Class_Presentations/PITCHME.md

    However, the HelloWorld class has only one method Main.*/ class HelloWorld { // class declaration.

-      // Main method, which is the entry point for all C# programs. static void Main(string[] args) {
+      /*Main method, which is the entry point for all C# programs*/
+      static void Main(string[] args) {

 	     /* WriteLine is a method of the Console class defined in the System namespace.
-This statement causes the message "Hello, World!" to be displayed on the screen.*/ Console.WriteLine("Hello World");
+		 This statement causes the message
+		 "Hello, World!" to be displayed on the screen.*/ Console.WriteLine("Hello World");

-		 /*This makes the program wait for a key press and it prevents the screen from running and closing quickly*/ Console.ReadKey();
+		 /*This makes the program wait for a key press and it prevents the screen from running and closing quickly*/
+         Console.ReadKey();
       }
    }